 - Test and iterate — combine the colors you’ve selected and make sure that they convey they communicate your values

 An identity that matches your target audience’s preferences and your industry standards will allow you to create a lasting connection with your customers.

-But, there’s more to conversions than mere color palettes—CTAs.
-Call-to-actions are the buttons websites use to direct their visitors towards their goal conversions.
+But, there’s more to conversions than mere color palettes — call to action (CTA).
+CTAs are the buttons websites use to direct their visitors towards their goal conversions.

 There are many schools of thought when it comes to the optimal CTA button color.
 Some say that red and blue are the best performers in this category.
 Others suggest that green, orange, and yellow are serious contenders to the previous two.

 One thing is for sure — your CTAs must be compatible with your color palette.
 More importantly, choosing a color for your calls-to-action should always be preceded by rigorous A/B testing.

 The colors that are commonly considered poor performers in this category are black, white, and brown due to a lack of warmth and action — they don’t motivate users.
 However, it’s important to underline that these ideas should be considered guidelines, not immutable rules.
 Choose whichever color works best for your site.

 Your business’s identity is how your customers will see your brand.
 Color is an essential component of that.
 While color psychology is a complex and ever-evolving topic, it’s important to underline that finding the best colors to represent your brand’s identity isn’t as complicated as it seems.
 Good luck!